Tips to Help When Your Study Efforts Don't Show on Test Day

 Practice Under Test Conditions

 Simulating the test environment can help alleviate anxiety and improve performance.
 Try to replicate the conditions of the actual exam by timing yourself and limiting distractions during practice sessions.
-This will not only help you become accustomed to the pressure of the testing situation but also improve your time management skills, allowing you to allocate your time effectively during the real exam.
+This will not only help you become accustomed to the pressure of the testing situation but also improve your time management skills.
+You will learn to allocate your time effectively during the real exam.

 Manage Test Anxiety